-With a keen interest in fashion and textiles after his work with McQueen, Tsai often prints his collage images onto silk instead of paper, and in 2011, he set up his own luxury fashion label with the intention to place the imagery he creates for his art onto clothing.
-His aim is to break the barrier between art and fashion and create "art level" fashion products for collectors of both exclusive fashion and art.
+With a keen interest in fashion and textiles after his work with McQueen, in 2011 Tsai set up his own luxury fashion label, Jacky Tsai, which sees him place his art imagery onto clothing and accessories with the aim to break the barrier between art and fashion and create "artlevel" fashion products for collectors of both exclusive fashion and art.
 The label has since been extremely popular and is now represented in high-end London department store Harvey Nichols with collaborations with other high-profile brands in the pipeline.

-Born in China in 1984, Tsai grew up in Shanghai and after completing his BA at the China Academy of Art, moved to London to study MA Illustration at Central St Martins, graduating in 2008.
-His debut solo show in 2010 at Salon Contemporary in Notting Hill proved to be a success and introduced him into the London art scene.
+Born in China in 1984, Tsai grew up in Shanghai and after completing his BA at the China Academy of Art, moved to London to study MA Illustration at Central St Martin’s, graduating in 2008.
+His debut London solo show in 2010 proved to be a success and introduced him into the London art scene.
 In the summer of the following year he showed two works with Eyestorm in a private event at the prestigious Mayfair Hotel where both pieces were sold.
 Since then Eyestorm has shown and sold his work in Hong Kong, New York, Singapore and London on numerous occasions, and he’s been involved in various projectsin China alongside this, promoting both his art and his fashion label.

 A dynamic and prolific artist who constantly evolves his ideas, 30-year-old Tsai is dedicated to taking his work to the next level, never losing momentum and always out to impress.
 This includes the extension of hisfloral skull into a stunning 1.6m skull sculpture adorned with one thousand leather flowers.
 His eye for incorporating and combining re-imagined conceptsof beauty with an inventive approach to traditional materials and techniques continues to promise new and exciting art.